gesistsa/adaR/data-raw/benchmark.md

 ## Summary

 adaR complements existing packages quite well.
-While it is (thus far) not as optimized in terms of runtime, it is still competitive and the added value of complying to URL standards can be important in different context.
+It is for most taks competitive in terms of runtime but comes with the added value of complying to URL standards which can be important in certain situations.